 “This announcement is not an offer for sale of securities nor shall it constitute an offer to sell, or the solicitation of an offer to buy, securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such jurisdiction.”

 Broker-dealers can also harm distribution if they insist on issuing a news release on behalf of a Company when a deal is announced and closed.
 This too can wreak havoc on the distribution of the news release to your website, email alerts to your subscribers and posts to your social media profiles if your newswire is heavily integrated with your distribution processes.
 In addition, distribution can be withheld when the source (the broker-dealer) and the subject (your company) differ.
-Discuss this with your broker-dealer and, if there is a potential for a problem, insist on issuing the release through your company’s channels.
+Discuss this with your broker-dealer and insist on issuing the release through your company’s regular channels.

 Don’t be a PR Dinosaur